Redstone granddaughter agrees to Viacom case dismissal

-Jan 30 The following bids, mergers, acquisitions and disposals were reported by 2040 GMT on Monday:

-BOSTON Aug 26 The granddaughter of Viacom Inc's controlling shareholder Sumner Redstone has agreed to let a Massachusetts court dismiss claims brought by former company leaders, a step that will help end a battle over the fate of the media empire.
+BOSTON The granddaughter of Viacom Inc's (VIAB.O) controlling shareholder Sumner Redstone has agreed to let a Massachusetts court dismiss claims brought by former company leaders, a step that will help end a battle over the fate of the media empire.

 Lawyers for Keryn Redstone said at a Massachusetts court hearing on Friday they have also agreed to mediate remaining parts of her family dispute and that she will have an in-person meeting with her 93-year-old grandfather.